Cirrent/ccm_documentation_stage/docs/getting-started.rst

 By default, the device subscribes to a topic called “state”.

 1. Do the following on the AWS IoT Console:

-	a)	Select the MQTT client, and then select Publish to a topic.
+	a.
+Select the MQTT client, and then select Publish to a topic.
-	b)	Type state in Topic name field.
+	b.
+Type state in Topic name field.
 Keep “Hello from the AWS IoT Console” message.
-	c)	Click Publish.
+	c.
+Click Publish.

 2. Type the following command in the serial terminal:
 	::